 Consider the plight of the parent-coach.
 Always first to arrive at practices and games and last to leave.
 Part instructor, part hand-holder, and part sherpa, the parent-coach must contend with not just impressionable/whacked-out children and hormonally imbalanced young adults but also with their vested and often neurotic parents.
-In the best of times, the parent-coach is hailed as a role model and mentor.
+In the best of times, the parent-coach is hailed as a giver of inspirational speeches, a role model and mentor.
 In the worst of times, players snicker (and parents bicker) behind their back — or even to their face.

 As the father of four, I coached youth sports for 13 years.
 Coaching baseball, basketball, and soccer, I saw my share of inside-the-park home runs and muffed fly balls, fast breaks, and air balls, beautiful goals and whiffs inside the 18-yard box.
 I coached boys and girls teams, butterfly chasers and future college athletes, teams competing for district championships and teams racing to the bottom.

 This story was submitted by a Fatherly reader.
 Opinions expressed in the story do not reflect the opinions of Fatherly as a publication.
 The fact that we’re printing the story does, however, reflect a belief that it is an interesting and worthwhile read.

 I didn’t coach alone — volunteer coaching is rarely a solo pursuit.
 I had the pleasure of coaching with dozens of well-meaning parents sharing their passion and zeal for the game and making a positive difference in kids’ lives.
 On the other hand, I coached with some real doozies: former athletes pining for their glory days, coaches obsessed with their 11-year-old making it to the pros, and unhinged adults who yell and scream and equate self-worth with batting averages, goals, and 3-point baskets.
 I’ve seen it all, and then some.